 What It’s Like to Be a Doctoral Fellow at MDRC

-In this two-minute video, Gabrielle Smith Finnie, a doctoral candidate at Old Dominion University, recounts her summer as a 2023 Gueron Doctoral Fellow.
+In this two-minute video, Gabrielle Smith Finnie, then a doctoral candidate at Old Dominion University, recounts her summer as a 2023 Gueron Doctoral Fellow.
 She is studying the experiences of Black justice-involved individuals pursuing higher education after justice involvement.

-2024 Doctoral Fellows
+2026 Doctoral Fellows

 Previous Doctoral Fellows